German parliament to meet over U.S. spying scandal

 A rift over U.S. surveillance activities first emerged earlier this year with reports that Washington had wired European Union offices and monitored half a billion phone calls, emails and text messages in Germany in a typical month.

-“These actions are intolerable, they have the power to destroy the ties of friendship that have always bound us to the U.S.,” said Andrea Nahles, general secretary of the center-left Social Democrats (SPD).
+“These actions are intolerable, they have the power to destroy the ties of friendship that have always bound us to the U.S.,” said Andrea Nahles, general secretary of the centre-left Social Democrats (SPD).

 “A Bundestag (lower house of parliament) committee, which could shed light on the case, is unavoidable,” Nahles told the Bild daily.
 “Edward Snowden could be a valuable witness.”